Link Search Menu Expand Document

 This lecture is backwards.
 It starts with the conclusion to the whole course because the whole class is together only for the first half of the lecture.

-The course has centered on an Integration Challenge.
+The course has centered on a set of Integration Questions.

 Where there are philosophical, psychological and formal theories which appear to target a single set of phenomena while saying incompatible things about it, we face two questions: